 Nimble Slow Fashion

 How do we do this?
-We have the privilege of working in close proximity to our producers.
-From developing first samples over chai sessions to visiting our printers who are only an hour's drive away; working in the same space enables us to make design decisions and troubleshoot issues in real time.
+With one of us living in India, we have the privilege of working in close proximity to our producers.
+From developing first samples over chai sessions to troubleshooting with our tailors and pattern makers; working in the same space enables us to make design decisions and address any issues faced in real time.
 This vastly shortens the typical design and production timeline (usually at least a year long!).

 Without having to worry about organisational clutter and bloated processes, we can focus on building strong relationships with our producers and their communities.
 This collaboration not only allows us to share ideas to make our pieces better, but also helps us to implement waste reduction measures.
 We actively work with producers to maximise fabric usage and save fabric scraps for future projects.

 Our commitment to a small batch production model* also ensures that production isn’t done indiscriminately and we only make what is necessary.

 *You can read more about our small batch production model in 'Reducing our impact'.

 While it is our goal to be as sustainable as possible, we recognise that it is a process and we are just at the beginning.
 To start with, we aim to reduce our impact by doing the following:

 We love a well packaged item and we know many of you do too!
 The drawstring bags that your items come in are created from fabric scraps.
 (They may not be the prettiest, but they are 100% reusable - we love them for organised travel packing)

 As a fledgling small business, we are still working on reducing our impact on the environment.
 Eco-friendly packaging often requires high minimums that we are not yet able to adopt.
 If you are a business or brand that might have solutions for us, please feel free to get in touch with us!